 How do I find financial support?

-Social worker Malia Opat, LMSW, and nurse navigator Kayla Terrell, RN, are part of an interdisciplinary team at The University of Kansas Cancer Center.
+Social worker Malia Opat and nurse navigator Kayla Terrell are part of an interdisciplinary team at The University of Kansas Cancer Center.
 Their group includes dietitians, financial navigators, and psychologists.

 When someone has financial concerns, doctors can refer them to Opat, who helps them sort through what’s available and where they can bridge the gaps.